Pillar 4: Healthier lives for children and adults

 - Protect the public from infectious disease, incidents and outbreaks, and environmental hazards

-- Tackle the wider social determinants of ill health and health inequalities (e.g. health in all policies, health literacy, Marmot partnership, cost of living)
+- Tackle the wider social determinants of ill health and health inequalities (e.g. health in all policies, health literacy, Marmot partnership, and anti-poverty strategy)

 -

-- Work closer with commissioning partners to better meet need and improve outcomes.
+- Work closer in collaboration with commissioning partners to better meet need and improve outcomes.

 - Focus on understanding the challenges, tensions and strengths within the wider adult care market while working with providers and partners to improve service continuity and quality